dschwartznyc/open-astro-org-web-service/README.md

 - To deploy to docker and run (on port 5000)
 	- ./docker-build.zsh

-- To test
+- To test the docker deployment
 	- http://localhost:5000
 	- will return: "Web Service for OpenAstro v1.1.57"

-	- ./test/invokeService.py
+	- python ./test/invokeService.py
 	- will return the chart for Joanne Woodward

+	- ./test/test-webservice-and-cleanup.zsh
+	- will install needed packages, test the docker deployment and remove the packages

-- To deploy to GCP
-	- Edit gcloud-build.zsh to point to the GCP project
+- To deploy to GCP - after editing gcloud-build.zsh to point to the GCP project
 	- ./gloud-build.zsh

 - To test the GCP installation
 	- http://your-gcp-url
 	- will return: "Web Service for OpenAstro v1.1.57"

-	- And after editing invokeService.py to point at the GCP project
+	- And after editing invokeService.py to point to the GCP deployment

 	- ./test/invokeService.py
 	- will return the chart for Joanne Woodward